symfony/symfony-docs/book/templating.rst

     Hello <?php echo $view->escape($name) ?>

-By default, the ``escape()`` method assumes that the variable is being rendered within an HTML context (and thus the variable is escaped to be safe for HTML).
+By default, the ``escape()`` method assumes that the variable is being rendered within a HTML context (and thus the variable is escaped to be safe for HTML).
 The second argument lets you change the context.
 For example, to output something in a JavaScript string, use the ``js`` context: